bayazid-bit/bayazid-bit/README.md

 <h2 align="center">Hi 👋!
-My name is MD.Bayazid and I'm a Programmer, ethical hacker, electrical engineer from Ashapura , Ramganj , Laxmipur of Bangladesh.</h2>
+My name is MD.Bayazid and I'm a Programmer, ethical hacker, electrical engineer from Ramganj , Lakshmipur of Bangladesh.</h2>

 ###